 Sexual assault is having or attempting to have sexual intercourse or sexual contact with another person without consent.
 This includes sexual intercourse or sexual contact achieved by the use or threat of force or coercion, where person does not consent to the sexual act, or where a person is incapacitated.
 Sexual assault includes the following acts:

-- Rape - Attempted or Actual Penetration(s): Having or attempting to have non-consensual vaginal, anal, or oral penetration, however slight, with any object or body part, with another person.
+- Rape - Attempted or Actual Penetration(s): Causing or attempting to cause non-consensual vaginal, anal, or oral penetration, however slight, with any object or body part, with another person.

 - Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited be law.